skwid138/Random-Number-Guess/readme.md

 Once you get it working, style it up, yo!

 ## Hard Mode:
 See how many of these you can implement in the given time.
-Remember to test when applying a feature and make sure your
+Remember to test when applying a feature.

 - disallow two users to submit the same guess at the same time
 - disallow any guess to be entered more than once